 An exciting entrepreneurial environment

-Durham has a very active award-winning entrepreneurial society that students can join free of charge.
+Durham has two very active award-winning entrepreneurial societies that students can join free of charge.

 "Entrepreneurial skills are very useful for graduates.
 If you can demonstrate starting a business or even just making a business plan, you are instantly showing a drive for success and creativity to your potential employer.
 Not to mention, that if you start a business that takes off you might be able to work for yourself!"